-5.22.7 Under all operational conditions the BNWAS shall assure the time countdown with an accuracy of 5 % or 5 s, whichever is less.

-5.22.8 The BNWAS shall be provided with the following controls:

-.1 means for selection of a operational mode and duration of the dormant period protected against an unauthorized access;

-.2 means for prompt actuating the second and third stage audible alarm, if fitted;

-.3 devices for alarm acknowledgement and system reset to the initial state, which shall be readily accessible and located on bridge wings, and all the workstations of the navigation bridge.

-5.22.9 The indication of the operational mode of the BNWAS for the watch officer shall be provided.

-5.22.10 The visual alarm activated on termination of the dormant period shall be flashing and visible from any workstation on the navigation bridge.
+- 5.22.7 Under all operational conditions the BNWAS shall assure the time countdown with an accuracy of 5 % or 5 s, whichever is less. - 5.22.8 The BNWAS shall be provided with the following controls: - .1 means for selection of a operational mode and duration of the dormant period protected against an unauthorized access; - .2 means for prompt actuating the second and third stage audible alarm, if fitted; - .3 devices for alarm acknowledgement and system reset to the initial state, which shall be easily accessible from the conning position, the workstation for navigating and manoeuvring, the workstation for monitoring and the bridge wings. - 5.22.9 The indication of the operational mode of the BNWAS for the watch officer shall be provided. - 5.22.10 The visual alarm activated on termination of the dormant period shall be flashing and visible from any workstation on the navigation bridge.
 The visual alarm colour shall not impair the conditions of environmental observations at night, and its brilliance shall be regulated.
-In this case, an opportunity to completely switch off the visual alarm shall be excluded.

-5.22.11 The first stage audible alarm activated on the navigation bridge in 15 s after visual alarm activation shall be of a distinctive tonality or modulation and be heard by the watch officer at all the work stations on the navigation bridge.
+In this case, an opportunity to completely switch off the visual alarm shall be excluded. - 5.22.11 The first stage audible alarm activated on the navigation bridge in 15 s after visual alarm activation shall be of a distinctive tonality or modulation and be heard by the watch officer at all the work stations on the navigation bridge.
 The function of the first stage audible alarm may be engineered using one or more sounding devices.